rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Reset the @xml:id seed.

-This method should be called only if the xmlIdSeed parameter was set when creating the Toolkit
+Passing 0 will seed the xml:id generator with a random (time-based) seed value.
+This method will have no effect if the xml-id-checksum option is set.

 **Returns**